On the Effectiveness of Integration Methods for Multimodal Dialogue Response Retrieval: Method

 We propose a simple but effective scheme that shares the retriever to encourage the models to communicate with each other across the subtasks.
-Our key idea comes from the observation that the two retrieval tasks follow the same dual encoder architecture.
-Also, although the architecture of response encoder is different due to the different modality, the architecture of context encoder is the same.
-Thus, we can share the parameters of the context encoder between the two subtasks without any modification of the architecture ($\theta_c^\mathbf{t}=\theta_c^\mathbf{t}$).
+Although the architecture of response encoder is different due to the different modality, the architecture of context encoder is the same.
+Thus, we can share the parameters of the context encoder between the two subtasks.
 With the help of parameter sharing, we integrate the optimization problems for two response retrieval tasks:

 Furthermore, we make the context encoder inside the intent predictor ($\theta_i = \theta_c$) share its parameters with those of the response retrieval models.
-By doing so, the separate optimization problems are merged into a unified optimization problem for the multimodal dialogue response retrieval task as follows:
+By doing so, the separate optimization problems are merged into a unified optimization problem as follows:

 We further hypothesize the ineffectiveness inside the inference process due to the intent predictor.
 One reason is the cascaded error coming from the intent predictor.
 The intent predictor acts as a branch for choosing the modality of the most appropriate response.
 However, it means that the final prediction result is wrong if the intent predictor predicts wrong modality.
 In addition, from the recent success in modeling cross-modal representation space \citep{radford2021learning,akbari2021vatt}, we hypothesize that the response representation space from different modalities can become naturally aligned.